ZivaVatra/flac2all/README.md

 ./fromFlac/test
 ```
 This example will encode both to ogg vorbis and mp3 formats, while generating per file test logs, simultaniously.

+There is also a special mode, "all", which converts to every single codec flac2all supports.
+I use this primarily for testing all codec paths when doing development, but its there if you really feel crazy.
+You can't specify "all" with any other comma separated mode (as it would be redundant)

 In addition, a summary conversion log is created.
 This is printed to stdout after a run.
 An example (with partial failures) looks like this: